No Laughing Matter

 Margo: Yes.
 Incontinence usually gets worse.
 In fact, it’s a major reason why people are admitted to nursing homes.

 Margo: We offer non-surgical methods to strengthen the pelvic floor muscles and relieve the symptoms of pelvic floor disorders.
-This treatment can also improve pelvic floor issues related to pregnancy and menopause in women, and prostatitis and post-prostate surgery issues in men.
+These treatments can also improve pelvic floor issues related to pregnancy and menopause in women, and prostatitis and post-prostate surgery issues in men.

 Q. Where does Atrium offer the treatments?